 Webster, TX dentist Dr. Das focuses on prevention in the battle against tooth decay.
 Because every mouth is different and cavity risk varies from person to person, Dr. Das recommends a personalized preventive regimen.
 Besides practicing excellent oral hygiene at home and seeing your dentist for cleanings and checkups, additional decay prevention may be needed if you have a high risk of developing cavities.

-Periodontal disease should not be taken lightly.
-It is inflammation and infection of the gums and supporting bone structure, which if left untreated, can cause permanent jaw bone destruction and possible tooth loss.
+Periodontal disease is inflammation and infection of the gums and supporting bone structure, which if left untreated, can cause permanent jaw bone destruction and possible tooth loss.
 Untreated periodontal disease has been linked to increased risk for conditions such as heart disease, stroke, low birth weight babies, pre-term delivery, respiratory disease, and prostate cancer.
 If a patient with periodontal disease does not have the proper treatment done and only has a regular cleaning, the infection will continue to spread and destroy the bone.
 Our hygienist will determine the health of your gums and educate you on the type of cleaning that is recommended for you.
 We truly have your best interest at heart and want to see you keep your teeth as long as possible!

 At Clear Lake Dental Care, we know that sometimes it can be hard to keep your teeth at an optimally clean level.
 That is part of the reason we suggest that you come in every six months to have your teeth cleaned.
 We can clean those hard-to-reach places on your teeth that can build up tartar and plaque over time.
 Built-up tartar and plaque put you in danger of damaging your oral health.

-If you have a high risk of developing cavities, your dentist in Webster may recommend special toothpastes, mouthrinses, brushes, and more frequent cleaning appointments.
+If you have a high risk of developing cavities, your dentist in Webster may recommend special toothpastes, mouth rinses, brushes, and more frequent cleaning appointments.
 Fluoride treatment can also help rebuild damaged parts of your teeth and strengthen the enamel.

-Dental sealant is a type of resin that is painted on the biting surfaces of the back teeth or any tooth with deep pits and grooves.
+A dental sealant is a type of resin that is painted on the biting surfaces of the back teeth or any tooth with deep pits and grooves.
 It’s a liquid that quickly bonds to the grooves of the teeth to “seal” and protect them from food particles, plaque, and acids.
 Clear Lake Dental Care recommends sealants for teeth that are particularly harder to reach when flossing and brushing.

 Children and adults can benefit from the quick preventive procedure.
 Children and teenagers in the cavity-prone years (ages 6-14) can benefit from sealants that help protect the molars and premolars.
 Sealants may also be recommended for baby teeth.
 If you notice that your child’s baby teeth have deep grooves, ask your dentist about sealants.
 This coating can protect the teeth and prevent early tooth loss, which can lead to poor spacing for the child’s permanent teeth.
 This procedure will also prevent any dental emergencies in the future, saving you money and time.